yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

 Your partner's does.
 You plug your setup into their laptop.

   1. Yours works in their laptop: what do you know?
-  2. Yours does not work in thier laptop: what do you know?
+  2. Yours does not work in their laptop: what do you know?

 --------------------------------------------------------------------
 ### Part 0: git and checking out the class repo